About the Journal

 All submissions should be of relevance to readers of Intercultural Communication Education, and should be written clearly and coherently in order to be accessible to a broad international readership.
 Note that all submissions to the journal must be original work that has not been published elsewhere.
 If we find that an article has been published previously elsewhere before being published in Intercultural Communication Education without permission from the editors of both Intercultural Communication Education and the previous publication, the offending author(s) may be responsible for re-printing and re-distribution costs of that issue of the journal.

-Open Access Policy and Publication Fees
+Open Access Policy and Article Processing Charge

 As an open access journal, all articles published in Intercultural Communication Education are immediately accessible to an international audience for free.
 In order to make this possible, production costs are currently supported by author contributions.
 Pricing of publication is in line with policies laid out by Castledown Publishers, and only applies to manuscripts which have been accepted for publication (http://castledownpublishers.com/journals/).